-LO3: Review the progress made in developing employability skills during the placement period.
+LO3: Review the progress made in developing employability skills during their course and their placement period and how this has influenced their plans for the future evidenced through observed interview.

-- Identify a range of strengths and areas for development in employability skills and provide evidence to support this. - Outline basic ways to improve the employability skills. - Outline how their placement has influenced their plans for the future
+- Take part in an observed interview showing basic interview skills and preparation. - Identify their 'end of course' employability skills and identify a range of strengths and areas for development in these areas providing evidence to support this. - Outline basic ways to improve their employability skills. - Outline how their placement has influenced their plans for the future. - At least 80% attendance for Unit 4 sessions.
+(Extenuating Circumstances policy will apply.)